unixpickle/floppyOS/README.md

 What can it do?
 ===============

 Very little.
 The kernel itself contains a file ```kmain.c``` that contains the main routine for the OS.
-This routine sets up some interrupts, programs the PIT, and then goes into an infinite loop.
-This is a good setup for testing drivers and other subroutines because I simply need to add my test to the main function and I know that it will be run.
+This routine sets up some interrupts, programs the PIT, and then starts a task using the current scheduling system.
+This is a good setup for testing drivers and other subroutines.
+All one needs to do to test their new driver is add some code to ```kmain()```.

-At the bottom of the ```kmain()``` function is a loop.
-This loop reads a character from the keyboard, and outputs it to the screen.
-If this loop is reached, you can type any ASCII letter or digit, or hit enter for a line feed.
-In the future this functionality will be a polling system call and will allow multiple tasks to access the keyboard simultaniously.
+Right now I am developing a small preemptive task scheduler.
+This means that the kernel switches tasks using a timer interrupt, which is fired 100 times a second.
+The current task system can successfully launch and maintain a task.
+It probably can handle multiple tasks, but I haven't tested that yet.

+Currently, the ```kmain()``` function launches machine code that it reads from disk.
+This code contains an ```int 0x80``` call to print "Hello, task world!" to the console.

 The kernel does receive timer interrupts, and maintains a "system clock" of sorts.
 This clock allows for delays and timeouts, but not much more.